yvek/BluePillow/README.md

 # BluePillow
 This repo shall present the implementation of latest concepts of Android.

-The project started with Hello world hence epanded to add worlds and print their details.
+The project started with Hello world hence eapanded to
+* add worlds
+* print their details.